SwiftyLab/DynamicCodableKit/Sources/DynamicCodableKit/DynamicCodableKit.docc/Guides/TypeIdentifier.md

 ### Implement Dynamic Decoding Contexts

-Now `Post` type can be dynamically decoded to its concrete type based on value of `PostType` identiifier. `PostType` can be created as an `Enum` confirming to ``DynamicDecodingContextIdentifierKey`` while implementing the decoding context to use with ``DynamicDecodingContextIdentifierKey/associatedContext``.
+Now `Post` type can be dynamically decoded to its concrete type based on value of `PostType` identifier. `PostType` can be created as an `Enum` confirming to ``DynamicDecodingContextIdentifierKey`` while implementing the decoding context to use with ``DynamicDecodingContextIdentifierKey/associatedContext``.
 To allow `Decoder` to decode `PostType` and get dynamic decoding context, additional `CodingKey` type `PostCodingKey` need to be defined confirming to ``DynamicDecodingContextCodingKey``.
-Since current example only has one itentifier to decode confirming to ``DynamicDecodingContextIdentifierCodingKey`` and providing key that contains the identifier in ``DynamicDecodingContextIdentifierCodingKey/identifierCodingKey`` will suffice.
+Since current example only has one identifier to decode confirming to ``DynamicDecodingContextIdentifierCodingKey`` and providing key that contains the identifier in ``DynamicDecodingContextIdentifierCodingKey/identifierCodingKey`` will suffice.
 ```swift
 enum PostCodingKey: String, DynamicDecodingContextIdentifierCodingKey {
     typealias Identifier = PostType